xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-024.md

 };
 ```

 Alternatively, we can use this method to determine if the clipboard is empty at the moment, and disable the `Paste` menu item if it is empty.
+The last thing to note is that the read clipboard method needs to be focused on the document, if the focus is on the browser address bar or developer tools when triggered, the following error will be reported.
+So you can use `document.hasFocus()` to determine the success before reading:

+> [!CAUTION]
+> Uncaught (in promise) NotAllowedError: Failed to execute 'read' on 'Clipboard': Document is not focused

 ### Deserializing Shapes {#deserialize}